Prince Harry Is Refusing to Meet Prince William Until He Apologizes. William Feels the Same.

 And guess what?

-Neither of them plan to make the first move—despite both of them living so close to each other while Harry and Meghan are in the U.K.
+Neither of them plans to make the first move—despite both of them living so close to each other while Harry and Meghan are in the U.K.

 News of the fresh non-development by the puerile princes was made by the writer Omid Scobie, who wrote a sympathetic biography of Harry and Meghan, for which he was briefed by their team.
 He is thought to be close to the Sussex machine and has in the past tweeted the Sussex line, which has led to him being described as a mouthpiece or unofficial spokesperson for Team Sussex.